Friday, December 06, 2024

 From www.ancientegyptfoundation.org

-This whole temple can also be seen on Google Earth, both as an areal view and at ground level where you can enter the Gallery in 3D and view the Abydos king list.
+This whole temple can also be seen on Google Earth, both as an aerial view and at ground level where you can enter the Gallery in 3D and view the Abydos king list.
 It is easily accessible.

 Second, the supposed correspondences.
 Mena does not sound like Adam.
 If you are looking for similar-sounding names, there is Atum, “the primordial God in Egyptian mythology from whom all else arose.”[1]
 (There is also Adapa from Mesopotamian lore, also known in Egypt, who unknowingly refused the gift of immortality from the god Anu.[2]) Mena is called Menes, an honorific title meaning “he who endures,” which is not a personal name, and is identified with the first historical pharaoh named Narmer.[3]
 His wife may have been Neithhotep,[4] and I cannot verify Isha.